alekshura/SourceMapper/README.md

 ```

-`Expression` - it is a name of mapping function, that can be used for additional properties mapping.
+`Expression` - it is a name of mapping function, that can be used for additional properties/fields mapping.
 > It must be `public` or `protected`, since it is used in generated mapper class that implements abstract mapping class.

 ## Ignore mapping

-If for any reason part of the class/interface properties should not be mapped, `IgnoreMapping` attribute should be used for that.
+If for any reason part of the class/interface properties or fields should not be mapped, `IgnoreMapping` attribute should be used for that.
-Added `IgnoreMapping` causes that both source and target property during mapping generation will be omitted, not generating any linked map and not reporting any warning in diagnostics.
+Added `IgnoreMapping` causes that both source and target property/field during mapping generation will be omitted, not generating any linked map and not reporting any warning in diagnostics.
 If we have two classes `NoteDao` and `NoteDto`

 ```csharp